codefellows-seattle-javascript-401d16/lab-11-single-resource-express/README.md

   * how to start the server
   * document the routes
 * include a package.json
-  * have a lint script for running eslint ???
+  * have a lint script for running eslint DONE
   * have a test script for running mocha DONE
   * start script for running your server DONE
   * have a start-db script for running mongod DONE